About

 We are based at the Broad Institute of MIT & Harvard.
 Our interdisciplinary team of neuroscientists, human geneticists, computational biologists, and software engineers is led by Steve McCarroll, Evan Macosko, and Kiku Ichihara.
 The Center is funded by the NIH BRAIN initiative.

-Our Center is committed to assembling a team with diverse perspectives, while fostering an inclusive environment where all members flourish.
+Our center is committed to assembling a project team with a variety of perspectives, while fostering a welcoming environment where all team members flourish.

 Our core values